 Lerner contributed to the field of international trade theory with some noteworthy publications concerning the effects of free trade for factor price equalisation, where he developed the concept known as the Lerner–Samuelson theorem.
 He also participated along with Oskar Lange and Ludwig von Mises in the calculation of the social dividend.

 However, he is better known for his article “The Concept of Monopoly and the Measurement of Monopoly Power”, 1934.
 In this article, which focused on welfare economics, Lerner introduced the idea that monopolies are a matter of degree, stating that their power depends on the excess of price over marginal costs, discussing also Pareto optimality and loss of total welfare in monopolies.
 Furthermore, he relates all this into the Lerner index, which measures a firm’s level of market power by relating price to marginal cost.

-For many of his followers, Lerner’s magnus opus was “The Economics of Control”,1944, where he analyses, arguments and justifies the use by governments of “functional finances”, which is the use of public finance in order to achieve a full employment and price stability situation.
+For many of his followers, Lerner’s magnus opus was “The Economic of Controls”,1944, where he analyses, arguments and justifies the use by governments of “functional finances”, which is the use of public finance in order to achieve a full employment and price stability situation.
 This would help give shape to many of John M. Keynes ideas (Keynesianism) that relied on fiscal policies to increase or decrease aggregate demand depending on the needs of the economy.